 Michael Roizen, MD, Internal Medicine, answeredWhat can fight cancer, reduce pain and inflammation, protect your heart and brain, knock out bacteria, and rev up your love life?
 It’s Spice Man, the superhero in your pantry.
 Here are some things you can do with tasty spices:

-Mehmet Oz, MD, Cardiology, answeredCertain spices have significant health benefits.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredCertain spices have significant health benefits.
 Watch the video to see which ones to always keep in your pantry.

 Helpful?
 4 people found this helpful.

 RealAge answeredInstead of salt, flavor your food with antioxidant-rich herbs and spices.
 Research has shown that oregano may fight prostate cancer cells; rosemary helps protect against brain aging, which may help prevent dementia; thyme may suppress the kind of body-wide inflammation associated with chronic diseases; cinnamon helps lower cholesterol, triglycerides, and glucose (helpful to prevent heart disease and diabetes); and turmeric fights inflammation and pain.
 If you want to spice things up between the sheets, reach for saffron, which may boost sexual function.